 Taking in the view of Uluru from Yulara on my final morning.

 travel tips, links & resources

 - Many head to Uluru having based themselves in Alice Springs.
 However, if you're pressed for time consider flying direct into Uluru's local airport (still called Ayers Rock airport).

 - It's incumbent on travellers to try to spend some money in the cafés which exist to train young indigenous people in the hospitality industry and help them to build a future.
 In Yulara the cafe is called Kulata.
 Service is slow but make allowances for trainees.

 - There are cultural and also political sensitivities around Uluru which in 2019 reached their peak through the introduction of a climbing ban.
 Uluru and the landscape surrounding it is a place the Anangu people, who have cared for it for thousands of years, hold sacred.
 Treat it accordingly.

 - If staying in the Yulara resort, note that all businesses charge a 2% card fee.
 On multiple transactions this can quickly add up - especially considering prices are exorbitant to begin with.
 If this bothers you, take plenty of cash.

 - Sunset and sunrise tours to Uluru are very expensive and being bussed around alongside irritating tourists can quickly kill the magic.
 If you can, avail yourself of a hire car instead.
 In temperatures above 30 degrees you'll be glad you did.

 - Outback flies, true to their reputation, are an absolute menace.
 If you don't like flies on your mouth, ears or eyes you may wish to invest in a hat net.
 Pick one up for around $10 in Yulara.
-That or you can go stereotypical Outback and buy a hat with dangling corks - but just be advised you'll be the only one wearing one like it.
+That or you can go stereotypical Outback and buy a hat with dangling corks - but just be advised you'll be the only one wearing one.

 you may also like